EBZebra/docs/edge/source/guide/printingGuide.md

 			}
 		});

-NOTE: TIP: To minimize search time, code should provide as many search parameters as possible.
+**TIP: To minimize search time, code should provide as many search parameters as possible**.

 The Bluetooth MAC address consists of six groups of two hexadecimal digits separated by colons.
 If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter:

 Sample JavaScript code:

 	:::javascript
-	Rho.PrinterZebra.searchPrinters({
+	EB.PrinterZebra.searchPrinters({
-		connectionType:Rho.Printer.CONNECTION_TYPE_BLUETOOTH,
+		connectionType:EB.Printer.CONNECTION_TYPE_BLUETOOTH,
 		deviceAddress: '00:03:7A:4C:F2:DB'
 		...

 NOTE: When pairing with a Bluetooth device for the first time, a prompt might appear for a pairing PIN.
 Commonly used PINs: 0000, 1111 and 1234.
 Check the printer manufacturer's specifications.

 ###Finding via Wi-Fi
-Printing via Wi-Fi is supported for Android, iOS and Windows Mobile apps.
+Printing via Wi-Fi is supported for Android and Windows Mobile apps.
 For Wi-Fi printer searching, the `deviceAddress` and `devicePort` parameters can be used to quickly identify known devices:

 Sample JavaScript code:

 	:::javascript
-	Rho.Printer.searchPrinters({
+	EB.Printer.searchPrinters({
-		connectionType:Rho.Printer.CONNECTION_TYPE_TCP,
+		connectionType:EB.Printer.CONNECTION_TYPE_TCP,
 		deviceAddress: '192.168.1.121',
 		devicePort: 6101
 		...